-The temperatures were in the high 50’s.
-I was dressed in a sweatshirt, jeans, socks, trainers (aka athletic shoes), and a winter jacket.
-There was no entering of the sea or even touching the sea water.
-Had I touched the sea water, my hand would have frozen.
+The temperatures were in the high-50s.
+I was dressed in a sweatshirt, jeans, socks, trainers, and a winter jacket.
+There was no entering of the sea or even touching the seawater.
+Had I touched the seawater, my hand would have frozen.

 It is reported that the Port of Dover is the world’s busiest passenger port.

-After spending about ten minutes at the Cliffs of Dover, we walked to Dover town centre and to the shop where we had booked to go on a sea safari.
+After spending about ten minutes at the Cliffs of Dover, we walked to Dover town center and to the shop where we had booked to go on a sea safari.
 Dover reminds me of Duluth, Minnesota.

-Due to multiple instances of miscommunication between Peter and I and the sea safari company, we found out upon arrival that our tour had been cancelled due to lack of safari-goers.
+Due to multiple instances of miscommunication between Peter and me and the sea safari company, we found out upon arrival that our tour had been canceled due to a lack of safari-goers.

 So, we hopped back in the car and drove two hours back to Maidenhead, unfulfilled and a bit depressed.

 0 comments on “White Cliffs of Dover, England”